Best Ab Workouts

 - Adjust the pulley to your shoulder height (you can also use a band).

 - Stand to face away from the cable – your feet should be a bit wider than your hips.
 Turn your torso with your arms straight and grab the handle.

 - Rotate your torso to the opposite side to create tension and work your obliques.
 You should bring your hands and the handle all the way across your body.

 These best ab workouts can be intense, but that’s the idea.

 Although you might feel it the next day, that means you engaged your abs and are breaking down fat and building muscle, getting closer to your goal of a strong, flat core.

-Since many of them involve engaging other parts of your body, like your legs and chest, you’ll be getting in a mini-workout a well, especially if you pick up the pace to get your heart-beating as well.
+Since many of them involve engaging other parts of your body, like your legs and chest, you’ll be getting in a mini-workout as well, especially if you pick up the pace to get your heart beating as well.